Date: 6 Mar 1933

 He also said that he found it difficult to believe that rats could have caused the wound to his cheek so soon after his death.

-At the inquest the police produced a swede that had been gnawed by rats they said that the cavity in the swede was similar to the wound on Tracey Baldwin’s cheek.
-The Chief Constable said 'I am absolutely convinced that the wound was caused by rats'.
+At the inquest the police produced a swede that had been gnawed by rats and said that the cavity in the swede was similar to the wound on Tracey Baldwin’s cheek.
+The Chief Constable said, 'I am absolutely convinced that the wound was caused by rats'.
 He also said that he was convinced that there had been no foul play.